-The best microphone for field recording depends on what you are capturing.
-For dialogue and isolating a subject outdoors, a shotgun mic wins.
+The best microphone for field recording depends on what you are capturing outdoors.
+For dialogue and isolating a subject, a shotgun mic wins.
 For immersive ambience and nature, a stereo pair or a single-point stereo mic is better.
 For interviews and run-and-gun work, a lavalier or a self-contained recorder with built-in capsules is hard to beat.
+Here are our picks at a glance.

 How to choose a microphone for field recording